janjongboom/mbed-client-ethernet-c-style/mbed-client-ethernet-c-style/README.md

 # mbed Client for Ethernet (C-style)

-This is an [mbed Client](https://www.mbed.com/en/development/software/mbed-client/) library which connects devices to [mbed Device Connector](https://connector.mbed.com/) over Ethernet.
+This is an [mbed Client](https://www.mbed.com/en/development/software/mbed-client/) library for mbed OS, which connects devices to [mbed Device Connector](https://connector.mbed.com/) over Ethernet.
 The API is a lot simpler than the API of the normal mbed Client library, and is meant to add mbed Client support to any application in a few lines of C code, without needing to restructure your application.

+Porting this repo over to do 6LoWPAN should be trivial.

 ## Set up